ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ```shell
 $ sudo netstat -atuln | grep '9000\|9001\|9010\|9020'
 ```
 Note 'netstat' on the MAC does not support all options used in Lunix and Windows.
-The 'lsof' command augments some of the missing functionality.
+The 'lsof' command ($ man -k lsof) augments some of netstat missing functionality.

 For Microsoft Windows 10, use the following command:
 ```shell